An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Introduction

 \section{Introduction}

 The evolution of quantum states is fundamentally described by unitary transformations that form a Lie group.
-The generators of these evolutions are elements of the corresponding Lie Algebra, which can be understood as the tangent space at the identity element of the Lie group when seen as a smooth manifold.
+The generators of these evolutions are elements of the corresponding Lie algebra, which can be understood as the tangent space at the identity element of the Lie group when seen as a smooth manifold.

-Lie Algebras are central in quantum computation, where any transformation can be realized as a sequence of unitary evolutions generated by operators from a specific Lie Algebra, typically $\su{2^N}$ for a $N$-qubit system.
+Lie algebras are central in quantum computation, where any transformation can be realized as a sequence of unitary evolutions generated by operators from a specific Lie algebra, typically $\su{2^N}$ for a $N$-qubit system.
 A key research area involves understanding the generation of these algebras from a minimal set of operators.
-For instance, when using a set of products of Pauli operators, it is known that a minimum of $2N+1$ elements in this set is required to generate the full basis of $\su{2^N}$ through nested commutation relations.
-The span of this basis is known as \textit{Dynamical Lie Algebra (DLA)}, a term used in the context of quantum optimal control \cite{Albertini,Wiersema2024,Goh2025,fuclass,Smith2025,class2,Kazi2025}, and later adopted in quantum computing.
-Consequently, significant past work has aimed to investigate specific properties and applications of these bases.
-Broadly, these efforts can be categorized into two themes: foundational classification \cite{Wiersema2024,Goh2025,fuclass,Smith2025,class2,Kazi2025} and practical application in variational quantum algorithms \cite{Shkolnikov2023,Sapova2022,Haidar2025}.
+For instance, when using a set of products of Pauli operators, it is known that a minimum of $2N+1$ elements \cite{Smith2025} in this set is required to generate the full basis of $\su{2^N}$ through nested commutation relations.
+The span of the Lie closure of this basis is known as the dynamical Lie algebra (DLA), a term used in the context of quantum optimal control \cite{Albertini,Wiersema2024,Goh2025,fuclass,Smith2025,class2,Kazi2025}, and later adopted in quantum computing.
+Consequently, significant previous work has aimed to investigate the specific properties and applications of these bases.
+In general, these efforts can be categorized into two themes: foundational classification \cite{Wiersema2024,Goh2025,fuclass,Smith2025,class2,Kazi2025} and practical application in variational quantum algorithms \cite{Shkolnikov2023,Sapova2022,Haidar2025}.

-One area of research has focused on fundamental properties and complete classification of these Lie Algebraic structures based on their generators.
-While some studies examined algebras within the context of specific physical models \cite{Wiersema2024,class2,Kazi2025}, a more general method maps the problem to a graph-theoretical setting \cite{fuclass}, allowing for the classification of algebras generated by any arbitrary set of Pauli operators without physical constraints.
+One area of research has focused on fundamental properties and complete classification of these Lie algebraic structures based on their generators.
+Although some studies examined algebras within the context of specific physical models \cite{Wiersema2024,class2,Kazi2025}, a more general method maps the problem to a graph-theoretical setting \cite{fuclass}, allowing the classification of algebras generated by any arbitrary set of Pauli operators without physical constraints.